stuartellis/tf-tasks/README.md

 To enable you to share common tfvars across all of the contexts for a unit, the directory `tf/contexts/all/` contains one `.tfvars` file for each unit.
 The `.tfvars` file for a unit in the `all` directory is always used, along with `.tfvars` for the current context.

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
-It uses `standard.tfvars` to create the tfvars files that are created for new units.
+It copies the `standard.tfvars` file to create the tfvars files that are created for new units.

 To avoid issues, I recommend that you use context names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 Avoid defining context names that are longer than 12 characters.

 > Contexts exist to configure TF.
 To avoid coupling live resources directly to individual contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that it specifies.

-### Tracks
+### Extra Instances

-The tracks feature creates extra copies of infrastructure for development and testing.
-Each track has an identical configuration as the other instances of the unit that use the same context, apart from the tfvar `track`.
-The tooling automatically sets the value of the tfvar `track` to match the variable `TFT_TRACK`.
+TF has two different ways to create extra copies of the same infrastructure from a root module: the [test](https://opentofu.org/docs/cli/commands/test/) feature and [workspaces](https://opentofu.org/docs/language/state/workspaces/).

+The test feature destroys the resources at the end of each test run.
+The state information about the resources is only held in the memory of the system.
+This means that it is not stored and no existing state data is updated.

+Workspaces means that TF creates a new, separate state for the extra copy, so that you can maintain and update an extra copy for as long as you need it.
+We often use workspaces to deploy separate copies of infrastructure for development and testing, with different copies from features branches of the same code.

+However, if you try to create multiple instances of the same infrastructure from the same root module with the same configuration then it will probably fail.
+TF will try to create new resources that use exactly the same attributes as the resources for the first copy.
+The provider will then receive requests from TF to create resources that have the same names as existing resources, and it is likely to handle the problem by refusing to create these new resources.

+This tooling implements both TF test and workspaces features with a consistent means of ensuring that every copy of infrastructure can have unique names.
+It simply defines that every module has a tfvar called `edition`.

-This ensures that every track has a unique identifier that can be used in the TF code.
-Use the `track` identifier in the resource names to avoid conflicts between the copies of a unit.
-The template TF code includes locals that you can use to create unique resource names.
+This ensures that every instance has an identifier that you can use in your TF code.
+You include the `edition` identifier in resource names to avoid conflicts between copies.
+For convenience, the template TF code provides locals that you can use to create unique resource names.
+The [next section](#managing-resource-names) has more details about resource names.

-A track is a TF [workspace](https://opentofu.org/docs/language/state/workspaces).
-This means that each track has a separate state from every other copy of the infrastructure for that unit.
-The tracks feature uses TF workspaces in a standard way: a track is just a workspace which is guaranteed to know its own name.

-This combination of a unique identifier and a separate TF workspace enables us to run multiple sets of infrastructure from the same TF module.
-Each set of infrastructure may use the same version of the module, or different versions of the TF module from different versions in source control.
-For example, use this feature to deploy copies of the infrastructure from different feature branches of the project.

-These alternate copies can be kept as long as is needed, and updated just like the main deployments from a module.
-Once a copy is no longer required, you can destroy it without affecting any of the other copies.

-> If you do not set a track, TF uses the default workspace for the unit.
+For workspaces, the tooling automatically sets the value of the tfvar `edition` to match the variable `TFT_EDITION`.
+Set this variable in any way that you want.
+For example, you can configure your CI system to set the variable to match branch names.
+If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar `edition` is `default`.

+For tests, we should use a unique identifier per test run.
+The test in the unit template includes code to set the value of `edition` to a random string with the prefix `tt`, so that every test copy of infrastructure will have a unique value for the `edition` tfvar.

+If you follow this example in your own test code and have used the tfvar `edition` in resource names then you can run tests and create multiple extra instances of infrastructure in parallel without issues.

 ### Managing Resource Names

-Use the `environment`, `unit_name` and `track` tfvars in your TF code to define resource names that are unique for each instance of the resource.
-This avoids conflicts.
+Use the `environment`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
+This avoids conflicts between copies of infrastructure.

 For convenience, the code in the unit template includes locals and outputs to help with this:

 - `tft_handle` - Normalizes the `unit_name` to the first 12 characters, in lowercase
-- `tft_standard_prefix` - Combines `environment`, `track` and `tft_handle`, separated by hyphens
+- `tft_standard_prefix` - Combines `environment`, `edition` and `tft_handle`, separated by hyphens

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

 To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

-> The test in the unit template includes code to set the value of `track` to a random string with the prefix `tt`.
-If you use the `track` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.
+> The test in the unit template includes code to set the value of the tfvar `edition` to a random string with the prefix `tt`.
+If you use the `edition` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules